Fit2Fight is now in Germany. Next stop France!

 18 November 2024

 One programme of study ends and preparation for the next challenge begins.
-In January I start the Cornell University Master Program.
+In January I start the Cornell University Masters Program.
 This is the Ivy League University in NY State that holds a special place for students of the honey bee for its research led by Professor Tom Seeley into honey bee behaviour (I suppose I will have to learn to spell it behavior for the duration of the course!).

-The Course is very research orientated as you would expect, so Lots of research papers to read before it starts.
+The Course is very research orientated as you would expect, so lots of research papers to read before it starts.

 16 November 2024